 #3 Eliminate Time-consuming, Frustrating Errors with eForms

 Eliminate errors and frustrating rework associated with sloppy paperwork.
 Use preconfigured smart eForms and guided eSignatures to eliminate errors like missing data and signatures.
-It is important to have the customer review information and input their own details as if they are on a website, without the clutter of PDF’s and irrelevant information.
+It is important to have the customer review information and input their own details as if they are on a website, without the clutter of PDFs and irrelevant information.

-During the claims process, a policyholder is anxious to get payment as soon as they can, and Insurance companies want to reduce the time it takes to pay claims and limit ALE.
-By using having an agent talk through the process and allow the claimant to accurately fill out paperwork, take photos, verify ID, and submit payment details.
+During the claims process, a policyholder is anxious to get paid as soon as they can, and Insurance companies want to reduce the time it takes to pay claims and limit ALE.
+By having an agent talk through the process and allow the claimant to accurately fill out paperwork, take photos, verify ID, and submit payment details.

 #4 Reduce Customer Rework, Legal & Compliance Issues with eSignatures

 Audited, court-admissible documented client interactions surpass ESIGN regulation and enable insurance professionals to execute binding policies with unparalleled simplicity: customers can sign policies from their mobile phone with their finger.